kapouer/window-page/README.md

 ### 3. Prerendered document - opening

-DOM Ready on built document:
+DOM Ready on built document and styles applied:
 - setup

 Before the setup chain is called, `document.body` is monkey-patched to be